ShumailAhmed123/Heuristics-TSP/README.md

   <br>
   <b>C) "HK_Optimal":</b> Second implementation of the algorithm, which do not show all the options, but is more efficient.

-### To which problems could it be applied?
+### How is the algorithm?
-The problem in which I used this algorithm is the following:
+The Held-Karp algorithm is a brute search algorithm which belong to the family of the "branch and bound" ones.

-Suppose you have several locations in a city, being each one separated from the other ones a known distance, different from each location.
-We can built a distances matrix to store all the distances between any pair of points.
-Now suppose that we want to visit every different location starting at a specific point, without repeating any of the locations, and returning to the starting point at the end (completing a cycle).
-This problem is called <a href="https://en.wikipedia.org/wiki/Travelling_salesman_problem">Travelling Salesman Problem</a>.
+An algorithm that belongs to the <a href="https://en.wikipedia.org/wiki/Branch_and_bound">Branch and bound</a> family is used to solve problems where we could obtain an optimal solution given a set of possible solutions.
+The algorithm will evaluate all the possible alternatives, keeping the best one and using it as a threshold to improve.

-This would be an example of the use of Held-Karp to this problem (brute-force branch and bound algorithm):
+This would be an example of the use of Held-Karp to this problem:
 <br><br>
 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Branchbound.gif">